Skip to main content

 • your plan includes process flows

-• your role-domain rights grant a sufficient Flow access level on that asset type
+• your role-domain rights grant sufficient Flow access

-Flow access rights are managed in the asset rights table under a dedicated Flow access column for each flow-enabled asset type.
-You can review or change them from Organization -> Roles or Organization -> Domains.
-Three levels exist:
+Flow access is managed in the asset rights table under a dedicated Flow access column for each flow-enabled asset type.

 Build a flow

 Every flow starts with an auto-created Start step.
-From there, you add steps, connect them, and describe each one.
+From there, you add steps, connect them, and describe what happens at each point.

 1. Open the asset and select the Flow editor tab

-4. Repeat until the flow reaches one or more End steps
+6. Repeat until every path reaches one or more End steps

 You can reorganize steps by dragging them onto edges or after other nodes.
-The editor automatically detects loops and marks back-edges with a purple dashed line and a loop badge on the affected nodes.
+The editor detects loops automatically and marks back-edges with a purple dashed line and a loop badge.

 Step types

-Select a step to open the inspection panel, a side panel where you edit the step name, icon, type, and content.
+Select a step to open the inspection panel.
+This side panel lets you edit the step name, icon, type, and rich-text content.

 tip

-The linked assets not used panel lists assets linked to the process through relationships but not yet referenced in any step.
-Use it to spot assets to place in your flow or to unlink those that are no longer relevant.
+The linked assets not used panel lists assets linked to the process through relationships but not referenced in any step.
+Use it to find assets to place in the flow or to remove links that are no longer relevant.

 Exploration mode lets you walk through the flow interactively instead of reading it like a static image.